 nearest shelter and ask the dogs in the cages what they think.
 The average age of dogs that get in a shelter is 13 months old.
 Why do you think that is?

-Hello and thanks for reading this blog!
+Hello and thanks for

 Two major changes: